seungchann/TIL/computer-security/software-security-basic-principle.md

 ### 9. Fault compartments
 * It builds on **least privilege and isolation.**
 * Both properties are most effective in combination.
   * Many small components that are running and interacting with least privileges.
+* QMail
+  * Separate modules run under separate user IDs (isolation)
+  * Each user ID has only limited access to a subset of the resources (least privilege)
+  * Only one very small component runs as suid root
+  * Only one very small component running as root

 ### 10. Hardware and software abstractions
 * **Abstraction** is the act of representing essential features without including the background details or explanations.